lenskit/lenskit-hello/README.md

 # LensKit Demo Project

-This is a demo project that shows how to create a project using [LensKit][] and set get the recommener running.
+This is a demo project that shows how to create a project using [LensKit][] and set get the recommender running.
 It creates a simple command line application that builds a recommender from a delimited text file of ratings, then recommends items for users specified at the command line.